magarenzo/magarenzo/README.md

 I am a Senior Technical Advisor at UiPath.
 I ensure key SLED customers in the Public Sector succeed and grow by building specialized solutions for their automation programs and ensuring business goals are overachieved.

-I am experienced in software engineering, product support, business consulting and professional services.
+I am experienced in software engineering, product support, technical consulting and professional services.
 I have worked closely with companies across multiple industries including BFSI, Commercial, Federal, Hardware, Retail and SaaS.